frida/frida-website/_docs/javascript-api.md

 -   `Memory.scanSync(address, size, pattern)`: synchronous version of `scan()` that returns the matches in an array.

-+   `Memory.alloc(size)`: allocate `size` bytes of memory on the heap.
-The returned object is a `NativePointer` and the heap memory will be released when all JavaScript handles to it are gone.
++   `Memory.alloc(size)`: allocate `size` bytes of memory on the heap, or, if `size` is a multiple of `Process.pageSize`, one or more raw memory pages managed by the OS.
+The returned value is a `NativePointer` and the underlying memory will be released when all JavaScript handles to it are gone.
 This means you need to keep a reference to it while the pointer is being used by code outside the JavaScript runtime.

 +   `Memory.copy(dst, src, n)`: just like memcpy.